open-telemetry/opentelemetry-go/log/DESIGN.md

 At last, the specification recommends using `string` in Bridge API:

-> First-party Applications SHOULD use a string message."
+> First-party Applications SHOULD use a string message.

 As accroding to [the specification](https://opentelemetry.io/docs/specs/otel/logs/#new-first-party-application-logs) First-party Applications are supposed to use the log bridges